 2. Open the Ratchet until it is completely open and the ratchet is laying flat.

-3. Grab the polyester tie down webbing from the nonfixed side and begin to pull to pull the webbing to release.
+3. Grab the polyester tie-down webbing from the nonfixed side and begin to pull the webbing to release.

 4. Pull and hold the release tab on top of the ratchet to close the ratchet.

 What is Breaking Strength?

 Breaking strength is also known as the ultimate amount of strength that can be applied to traditionally the tie-down strap or ratchet strap before the breaking point of the tie-down can no longer withstand any more strength and breaks.
 This is one of the leading ways that ratchet straps are tested to make sure they are indeed safe.
 The breaking strength should never be the determining factor if your tie-down straps can hold the weight or force of your load.
 You should always refer to the Working Load Limit when working with tie-down straps as this is what the Department of Transportation requires for all tie-down guidelines to keep you safe.
 You can find more information about the Cargo Securement Rules and Guidelines by the Department of Transportation located here

 A working load limit is the amount of force that it takes to break a tie-down divided by three.
 This gives you extra room for errors to occur such as a load shift, a sudden lane change, or a sudden stop that could cause the tie-down strap to break.
 This is the leading way to determine that tie-down straps are either safe or not safe to use given the amount of weight that your cargo weighs, paired with the perfect tie-down strap for your application.
 An example of the working load limit would be a 10,000-pound breaking strength strap that would have a 3,333-pound working load limit.